 Air carbon arc cutting is a process of removing metal by means of heat generated from a carbon arc.
-This process employs a carbon/graphite electrode, compressed air and a standard power source.
+This process employs a carbon/graphite electrode, compressed air, and a standard power source.
 The intense heat arc created between the electrode and a metal workpiece cuts and melts the workpiece.
 At the same time, the molten metal is blown away by the compressed air.
-This process is commonly used for cutting stainless steel, carbon steel, and alloys of copper, brass, aluminum and magnesium.
+This process is commonly used for cutting stainless steel, carbon steel, and alloys of copper, brass, aluminum, and magnesium.

 How Does Air Carbon Arc Cutting Work?

 In this process, an intense arc is used to form a molten pool on a metal workpiece, and compressed air is used for blowing the molten metal thoroughly from the metal surface.
 It is important that the metal is only gouged or cut along the airflow direction.
-Moreover, appropriate arc length has to be maintained to completely remove the molten metal.
+Moreover, the appropriate arc length has to be maintained to completely remove the molten metal.

 The components required for air carbon arc cutting are listed below: